emoacht/FontAlignment/README.md

 The degree of offset between the center of font glyphs and the center of font depends on each font and character.
 This offset is a part of font design but sometimes it could be troublesome.
 To fine-tune the vertical alignment of text, you need to move up or down the text by arbitrary length but it is not always easy to find the appropriate length.

-__Font Alignment Finder__ will greatly help to find the appropriate length for the specified font family, style, weight and size.
+__Font Alignment Finder__ will greatly help to find the appropriate length for the specified font family, style, weight and size. <ins>To check fonts that have not been installed yet, place them on the desktop so that they will be automatically detected.</ins>

 ## Usage